jkrusinski/mongoose101/README.md

 module.exports = mongoose.model('user', userSchema);
 ```

 We use the method `mongoose.model` to export the user model from the `User.js` file.
+Notice that the first argument of the method accepts the name of the model being created.
+This corresponds to the collection in the database.
+You might notice, however, that the collection stored in the database will be the plural of the first argument.
+So in the case of our example, this model with the name `user` will correlate to a collection in MongoDB with the name `users`.